aarondwi/antri/README.md

 # antri
-In-memory, asynchronous task queue implementation.
+A scheduled task queue implementation.
 Primarily intended for learning to write a persistent message queue.

 Trivia
 ------------------------------------------------------